quarto-dev/quarto-web/docs/dashboards/_learning-more.md

 [Layouts](layouts.qmd) includes a variety of sample layouts which you can use as a starting point for your own dashboards.

+[Examples](examples/index.qmd) provides a gallery of example dashboards you can use as inspiration for your own.

 [Theming](theming.qmd) describes the various way to customized the fonts, colors, layout and other aspects of dashboard apperance.

 [Parameters](parameters.qmd) explains how to create dashboard variants by defining parameters and providing distinct values for them on the command line.